ritza-co/CodeCapsules/serverlessFirstSteps/Hosting-your-portfolio-online-the-easy-way:-an-introduction-to-CodeCapsules.io/Hosting-your-portfolio-online-the-easy-way:-an-introduction-to-CodeCapsules.io.md

 <li><a href="generic.html">Generic Page</a></li>
 <li><a href="elements.html">Elements Reference</a></li>
 ```
-Personalize the "This is Massively" text, and delete the two lines below that line.
+Personalize the "This is Massively" text, and delete the two lines below containing the "Generic Page" and "Elements Reference" text.

 The code for social media accounts is located at the top and bottom of the index.html file.
 Starting at the top, find and delete: